 ANIMAL CHAPLAIN & ADVOCATE FOR ALL CREATURES

-Sarah offers workshops on interspecies mindfulness practices, works with humans around animal grief/loss, and advocates for exploited and endangered species within both religious and secular contexts.
+Sarah A. Bowen is an award-winning author, animal chaplain, and educator who teaches interspecies mindfulness practices, helps humans survive the pain of animal loss, and advocates for exploited and endangered species in both religious and secular contexts.
 You can often find her huddled over wildlife struck by cars, giving them a sacred sendoff.

 To request Sarah to speak at your event or for media interviews, please reach out to the publicity & events team through our "won't-end-up-in-our-spam-folder" contact form.

 Sarah is co-founder of Compassion Consortium, an interfaith and interspecies spiritual community for people who care about animals and the planet, where she directs the Animal Chaplaincy Training Program.
 Sarah is also an academic dean at One Spirit Interfaith Seminary, where she encourages emerging clergy to align their spiritual values with animal and planetary welfare.

 A passionate writer and speaker, she has presented at United Nations World Interfaith Harmony Week, Parliament of the World’s Religions, Pace E Bene’s Campaign Nonviolence Action Week, Best Friends National Conference, Spiritual Directors International, and Chaplaincy Innovation Lab; written for Spirituality & Health, Parabola, Religious Dispatches and other spirituality media; been interviewed by media including Psychology Today, Tricycle: The Buddhist Review, Animal Culture Magazine, Planet Friendly news, and a range of podcasts, t.v., and radio shows.
 An RNS Vatican News Reporter featured her response to Pope Francis’s suggestion that having pets is selfish.